-Not only can alcoholism cause things like “wet brain,” various forms of brain damage, and memory loss, but it can also cause alcoholism shakes.
-Alcoholism shakes may not sound too serious, but they can be dangerous, debilitating, and even deadly in some situations.
+Not only can alcoholism cause things like Wernicke-Korsakoff syndrome (WKS), various forms of brain damage, and memory loss, but it can also cause alcoholism shakes.
+Alcohol shakes may not sound too serious, but they can be dangerous, debilitating, and even deadly in some situations.

-Alcoholism shakes are the result of heavy drinking for extended periods.
-They result from a heavy drinker, binge drinker, or someone else struggling with significant chronic and long-term alcohol abuse.
-Alcoholism shakes begin when the person tries to stop drinking alcohol to the extent that their body is conditioned, or in some cases, if the level of alcohol is merely reduced.
-There can be several official causes of alcoholism shakes, but most commonly, they are caused by excessive alcohol use and the symptoms of acute alcohol withdrawal.
+Alcohol shakes begin when the person tries to stop drinking alcohol to the extent that their body is conditioned, or in some cases, if the level of alcohol is merely reduced.
+There can be several official reasons why alcoholics shake, but most commonly, these shakes are caused by excessive alcohol use and the symptoms of acute alcohol withdrawal.

-The root cause of alcoholism shakes is the brain damage that excessive alcohol consumption causes to the motor function areas of the brain, which are responsible for the coordination and muscular movement.
+The root cause of alcoholism shakes is the brain damage that excessive alcohol consumption causes to the motor function areas of the brain.
+These areas are responsible for coordination and muscular movement.
 In most cases, alcoholism shakes are not life-threatening if given the appropriate reverence and treatment.

 Alcohol is a powerful central nervous system depressant, slowing down communication between the brain and the rest of the body.
 Unfortunately, this also causes a significant drop in energy levels and measurable brain activity.

 In moderate amounts consumed infrequently, this often has minimal effect on the user.
-However, those who regularly consume alcohol, even in moderate amounts, can experience the effects of their bodybuilding and chemical dependence on alcohol.
-This lets the brain operate at a much lower capacity regularly, pushing out more excitatory neurotransmitters than it would otherwise, boosting central nervous system activity and forcing the body to be more awake and alert.
+However, those who regularly consume alcohol, even in moderate amounts, can experience the effects of their body building a chemical and psychological dependence on alcohol.
+This lets the brain operate at a much lower capacity regularly, pushing out more excitatory neurotransmitters than it would otherwise, boosting central nervous system activity, and forcing the body to be more awake and alert.

 This produces a very significant change in the individual’s baseline brain chemistry.
 This change in neurochemistry is a large part of why people who drink a lot or drink frequently do not feel or appear drunk, even though they may be far beyond legal limits.

-The side effects of alcoholism shakes can depend highly on the individual that experiences them, their medical history, their drinking history, and more.
+The side effects of alcohol shakes can depend highly on the individual that experiences them, their medical history, their drinking history, and more.

-- Shakes from withdrawal symptoms start as soon as six hours after the last consumed drink or noted a decrease in drinking.
-The symptoms that come with the shakes usually peak within the first 3 days but then drag on for weeks.
+Shakes from withdrawal symptoms can start as soon as six hours after the last consumed drink or a decrease in drinking.
+The symptoms that come with the shakes usually peak within the first three days but then drag on for weeks.

-- Alcoholism shakes are also usually diagnosed with information obtained from the individual’s medical history, including any potential factors that stem from physical or mental examinations of the individual.
+Alcohol shakes are also usually diagnosed based on your medical history, including any potential factors that stem from physical or mental examinations.

-- The alcoholism shakes can even affect the eyes, in a condition known as nystagmus, where the individual’s eyes “shake” back and forth due to the inability to control the optic muscles sufficiently.
+In some cases, alcoholic shakes can even affect the eyes, in a condition known as nystagmus.
+This is where the individual’s eyes “shake” back and forth due to the inability to control the optic muscles sufficiently.